-Volunteerism and Service Learning Support is responsible for assisting our students on their path to becoming engaged citizens by creating, fostering, and facilitating curricular and co-curricular service experiences.
+Volunteerism and Service-Learning is responsible for assisting our students on their path to becoming engaged citizens by creating, fostering, and facilitating curricular and co-curricular service experiences.
 Our staff partners with students, faculty, staff, and alumni as well as nearly 300 non-profit agencies to develop and create service opportunities that contribute to the holistic development of KSU students while addressing community needs.

-We encourage any student, staff, or faculty member that is interesed in volunteering, providing or utilizing service-learning opportunities, or becoming engaged and involved while addressing community needs, to visit the Volunteerism and Service Learning Support office!
+We encourage any student, staff, or faculty member that is interested in volunteering, providing or utilizing service-learning opportunities, or becoming engaged and involved while addressing community needs, to visit the Volunteerism and Service Learning office!

 Carmichael Student Center, Suite 267